sam2829/TC-Carpentry-Site/README.md

 Footer:

-  - As a User I can see the footer and able to click on the links so that I can see information about TC Carpentry and follow them on other platforms.
+  - As a User I can see the footer and able to click on the links so that I can see information about Tom Costin Carpentry and follow them on other platforms.

 Services Page:

-  - As a User I can access the services page so that I can read and see about all the services TC Carpentry offers.
+  - As a User I can access the services page so that I can read and see about all the services Tom Costin Carpentry offers.

 Portfolio Page: